milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Privacy Policy

-Effective: September 30, 2021
+Effective: November 17, 2021

 Snap Inc. is a camera company.
-Our products and services—including Snapchat, Bitmoji, Spectacles, advertising, and others that link to this Privacy Policy—provide fast and fun ways to express yourself, live in the moment, learn about the world, and have fun together!
+Our products and services — including Snapchat, Bitmoji, Spectacles, advertising, and others that link to this Privacy Policy — provide fast and fun ways to express yourself, live in the moment, learn about the world, and have fun together!

 When you use these services, you’ll share some information with us.
 So we want to be upfront about the information we collect, how we use it, whom we share it with, and the controls we give you to access, update, and delete your information.

 That’s why we’ve written this Privacy Policy.
-And it’s why we’ve tried to write it in a way that’s blissfully free of the legalese that often clouds these documents.
+And it’s why we’ve tried to write it in a way that’s easy to understand for all our users and blissfully free of the legalese that often clouds these documents.
 Of course, if you still have questions about anything in our Privacy Policy, just contact us.

-You should read our entire Privacy Policy, but when you only have a few minutes or want to remember something later on, you can always take a look at this summary—so you can review some of the basics in just a few minutes.
+You should read our entire Privacy Policy, but when you only have a few minutes or want to remember something later on, you can always take a look at this overview and video.
+We also encourage you to check out the rest of our Privacy Center.
+We designed it to give you easy-to-digest summaries of our privacy practices.
+For example, our Privacy by Product page provides a breakdown of specific privacy features for our products.

 Information We Collect